okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 ### data.access

-Provides information on the properties of the access token that Okta has generated, including the existing claims it contains.
+Provides information on the properties of the access token that Okta has generated, including the existing claims that it contains.

 | Property | Description                        | Data Type                    |
 |----------|------------------------------------|------------------------------|